 Considering the rich foundation of Eastern and esoteric philosophy which underpins both our business model and our way of life, the imagery of Zen, Buddhism and ancient India are virtually inescapable at the House of Bamboo.

 Few can overlook the wisdom of our inspirational scrolls imparting the words of timeless teachers like Lao Tzu, Rumi, and the Dalai Lama, as well as Einstein, Mother Teresa and Henry James.
-But not every Central Coast resident, central valley tourist, or Cal Poly engineering student is so intimately familiar with the subtleties of the Tao or the sensitivities of the Vedas.
+But not every Central Coast resident, Central Valley tourist, or Cal Poly engineering student is so intimately familiar with the subtleties of the Tao or the sensibilities of the Vedas.

-Not unlike the New Testament divinity, however, this single Indian syllable can also be divided into three parts: a-u-m.
+Not unlike the New Testament divinity, however, this single Indian syllable is also divisible into three parts: a-u-m.
 These three phonemes are variously believed to represent the Hindu Trimurti, the Indian trinity of gods, i.e. Brahma (creator), Vishnu (maintainer) and Shiva (destroyer or transformer); or the three stages of life, i.e. birth, life and death.
 From this point, the range of interpretation is almost unlimited.
 Many, for example, believe in a vital fourth element: the silence which follows the a-u-m.

 Song of the Day: Donovan’s “There is a Mountain”